Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 Click New + and add the deny rule:

-Priority: low number (so the rule is evaluated before any
+Priority: a low number, so the rule is evaluated before any

 Action:deny.